PLAINTIFF’S BRIEF IN RESPONSE TO DEFENDANTS’ BRIEF IN SUPPORT OF THEIR MOTION TO DISMISS

-I hereby revoke the existing settlement elections, if any, and request the Company to change the beneficiary under the above numbered policy as follows: First Beneficiary: Bonnie E. Cordell Brewster (emphasis supplied).
+I hereby revoke the existing settlement elections, if any, and request the Company to change the beneficiary under the above-numbered policy as follows: First Beneficiary: Bonnie E. Cordell Brewster (emphasis supplied).

 The document attached hereto as Exhibit 3 states that Defendants received the Policyowner Service Request and “have updated our records accordingly.”
 That same letter states the following: “Enclosed is an endorsement verifying the change.
 Please attach the endorsement to the policy as a permanent record.”

-Although Exhibit 3 clearly references an “Enclosed endorsement,” and although it states at the bottom left that there is an “Enclosure,” Defendants have not provided the Enclosure.
+Although Exhibit 3 references an “Enclosed endorsement,” and although it states at the bottom left that there is an “Enclosure,” Defendants have not provided the Enclosure.
 This missing endorsement will be the subject of discovery in this case.

 C. Missing or Concealed Information Preclude Dismissal at this Early Stage.

 The attached Exhibits 1 and 3 are not the only documents Defendants did not file while requesting early dismissal of this action.
 Notably, in making its “original Motion to Dismiss” (filed in State Court), Defendants refused to attach Exhibit 2 (the Policyowner Service Request) to that Motion.
 Moreover, Defendants had failed to produce the Policyowner Service Request to Plaintiff in the State Court litigation.
-The first time Defendants produced it was when they filed it as an exhibit to their “Brief” in support of their State Court Motion to Dismiss, although it had been specifically requested in discovery exchanged in State Court.
+The first time Defendants made it was when they filed it as an exhibit to their “Brief” in support of their State Court Motion to Dismiss, although it had been specifically requested in discovery exchanged in State Court.

 Additionally, Plaintiff made the payments under the Cancer Policy and kept those payments current.
 She eventually became divorced from Mr. Brewster.
-Other information, such as the fact that Plaintiff paid the premiums on the Cancer Policy, accompany the apparently undisclosed “Enclosed endorsement” to Exhibits 3 and preclude dismissal.
+Other information, such as the fact that Plaintiff paid the premiums on the Cancer Policy, accompany the undisclosed “Enclosed endorsement” to Exhibits 3 and preclude dismissal.

-Defendants make two primary arguments for early dismissal of this case.
+Defendants make two primary arguments for the early dismissal of this case.
 First, Defendants claim that only Central United Life Insurance Company is a proper Defendant.
-This claim though is opposite to 1) documents Plaintiff has in her possession, 2) Defendants’ own sworn declaration filed in connection with this case, and 3) Defendant’s initial discovery responses.
+This claim though, is opposite to 1) documents Plaintiff has in her possession, 2) Defendants’ own sworn declaration filed in connection with this case, and 3) Defendant’s initial discovery responses.

 Second, Defendants claim that Plaintiff cannot sue because she does not “claim to be an ‘insured person’ under the policy.”
 However, under Florida law beneficiaries can maintain an action for breach of contract against insurers over the nonpayment of benefits.